Dear Media Friends:

 - And, of course, be safe.
 A build is essentially a construction site with chained dogs.
 We have appointed lead volunteers at every build who can guide you about a given dog’s approachability and any potential hazards.

-Nonprofit Status: We are a 501(c)(3) nonprofit organization
+Nonprofit Status: We are a 501(c)(3) nonprofit organization.

 Funding Sources: 100% donations.
 We hold one or two major fundraising events each year.
 We partner with great local businesses and organizations for events that raise funds and awareness.
 We also seek grants from private and corporate foundations.

-What’s wrong with tethering: Long-term tethering or chaining presents numerous risks to dogs, their families, and their neighbors.
+What’s wrong with tethering: Long-term chaining presents numerous risks to dogs, their families, and their neighbors.
 Dogs are social animals.
 Their wild ancestors live in packs, and when dogs live with humans, we are their pack.
-A dog on a chain is separated from his pack and forced to live a solitary life, which can cause emotional and behavioral problems.
+A dog on a chain is separated from his pack and forced to live a solitary life, which can cause emotional and behavioral anxiety and fear-based aggression.
 Chained dogs are vulnerable to attacks by other dogs and wild animals, and are exposed to physical dangers from entangled chains that can cause strangulation or prevent the dog from reaching food, water, and shelter.
 The Centers for Disease Control and the American Veterinary Medical Association warn that chained dogs are as much as 8 times more likely to bite.

 Who qualifies for a fence: There are no financial qualifiers.
 While most of the families we serve are low-income, we do not ask for financial information.
 We build the fence based on the dog’s need.